telent/schlock/README.md

 - more aesthetic "wrong password" signalling, e.g. add some padding around the red background area

-- maybe find a better place to put backspace and enter
-   - backspace could be at top, right side of the squiggle

-- make it work on the pinephone
-   - add touch events (done)
-   - figure out why screen not updating?

 - refine the backoff timings. maybe you get three attempts before the delay cuts in but then the delay is longer.